alexander-akhmetov/python-telegram/docs/source/tutorial.rst

      python3 -m pip install python-telegram

-Let's create a simple echo-bot, which sends "pong" when it receives "ping".
+Let's create a simple echo-bot that sends "pong" when it receives "ping".

-Initialize a new telegram client with your credentials:
+Initialize a new Telegram client with your credentials:

 .. code-block:: python